 19. Be respectful.

-A lot of land in Hawaii is sacred; make sure to treat it as such.
-It’s also important to remember to avoid any jerk-tourist behaviors like trespassing, stepping on the coral, general rudeness, littering, etc. Just be a decent person, and you’ll be fine.
+A lot of land in Hawaii is sacred; treat it as such.
+It’s also important to remember to avoid jerk-tourist behaviors like trespassing, stepping on the coral, general rudeness, littering, etc. Just be a decent person, and you’ll be fine.

 20. Rent a car.

-I know that you will read some advice saying that you don’t need a car on Oahu, but I disagree.
-The island of Oahu is beautiful, and there is so much to be seen beyond Honolulu and Waikiki.
+I know you will read some advice saying you don’t need a car on Oahu, but I disagree.
+The island of Oahu is beautiful, and there is much to see beyond Honolulu and Waikiki.
 Yes, the bus system on Oahu is pretty good, but it’s so much better to be able to travel around your schedule.
 Any rental car should be just fine.
 On all other islands, you will need a rental car.
 I wrote a post all about why you should rent a car in Hawaii, so go check it out for more information.

 Should you rent a Jeep?
 I recommend renting a Jeep on Hawaii island (the Big Island.)
 On Hawaii Island, there are lots of places that you won’t be able to access without a 4-wheel drive.
 Check out my top 7 best things to do on the Big Island for more info.